geluk/matrix-webhook-gateway/README.md

-`matrix-webhook-gateway` lets you create and manage webhooks in Matrix.
-The application is configured using a simple configuration file, and can be managed directly in Matrix.
-A powerful plugin system is available, allowing you to easily add handlers for various types of webhooks.
+`matrix-webhook-gateway` lets you create and manage webhooks for Matrix channels.
+The application is configured with a simple and clearly documented configuration file, and webhooks can be added and removed directly in Matrix.
+A powerful plugin system is available (including several examples), allowing you to easily add handlers for various types of webhooks.

 # Installation